Nicaragua president's foes stage nationwide strike

-TIPITAPA, Nicaragua (Reuters) - Thousands of shopkeepers and businessmen in Nicaragua on Thursday heeded calls for a national strike by foes of President Daniel Ortega, and the action shut down much of the country after nearly two months of deadly protests urging his ouster.
+TIPITAPA, Nicaragua (Reuters) - Thousands of shopkeepers and businessmen in Nicaragua on Thursday heeded calls for a national strike by foes of President Daniel Ortega, shutting down much of the country after nearly two months of deadly protests urging his ouster.

-Streets were deserted in cities and towns as banks and supermarkets, gas stations and corner stores were shuttered.
+Streets were deserted in cities and towns as banks and supermarkets, gas stations and corner stores were closed.
 Few people ventured out during the 24-hour stoppage.

 Police officers with assault rifles lined the largely empty main streets of the capital Managua.
 The strike, organized by university students, farmers and business owners, was the latest tactic by a loose national alliance formed to dislodge the president.